xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 i = 6
 ```

 This construct forces the iteration of the entire seq.
-Use it with care when you’re working with sequences that may yield a large number of elements.
+Use it with care when you're working with sequences that may yield a large number of elements.

 ### Transforming Sequences with Functions